vgez/U-Net-CNN-COVID-19-Detection-on-Thoracic-CT-Scans/README.md

 ## Project Details

-Basic augmentation methods such as flips, rotations, shifts, scaling and zooms were used and compared, along with slighly more complex elastic deformations.
-Dropout layers and Batch Normalization were utilized and thoroughly contrasted.
+Basic augmentation methods such as _flips_, _rotations_, _shifts_, _scaling_ and _zooms_ were used and compared, along with slighly more complex _elastic deformations_.
+Dropout layers and _Batch Normalization_ were utilized and thoroughly contrasted.

-Binary cross-entropy loss, Weighted binary cross-entropy loss and Dice loss were all implemented.
-Binary cross-entropy loss showed the most promise.
-Dice score, Sensitivity and Specificity was used as our main evaluation metrics.
+_Binary cross-entropy loss_, _Weighted binary cross-entropy loss_ and _Dice loss_ were all implemented.
+Binary cross-entropy loss showed the most promise. _Dice score_, _Sensitivity_ and _Specificity_ was used as our main evaluation metrics.

-Results were encouraging, with a Dice score of ~ 0.886.
+Results were encouraging, with a **Dice score of ~ 0.886**.

-More details available in <a href="https://github.com/vgez/U-Net-CNN-COVID-19-Detection-on-Thoracic-CT-Scans/blob/main/Project_Report.pdf">project report</a>
+More details available in <a href="https://github.com/vgez/U-Net-CNN-COVID-19-Detection-on-Thoracic-CT-Scans/blob/main/Project_Report.pdf">project report</a>.

 ## Qualitative Results